US /broʊ/ UK /brəʊ/

 plural Tech Bros

-2. A male working within the technology sector that is identifiable by his tendency to mansplain, steamroll, gatekeep, act without empathy and proliferate misogyny.
+2. A male working within the technology sector is identifiable by his tendency to mansplain, steamroll, gatekeep, act without empathy, and proliferate misogyny.

 Of or relating to tech bros:

 …the tech bro culture of Silicon Valley companies.

 Coming up on my six-month anniversary as a developer at Savas Labs, I couldn’t help but note how much my confidence and developer skill set had increased exponentially during my short time here.
 I started examining the reasons behind it.

 - I feel respected and heard and that my opinions matter.

 - I receive mentorship regularly and professional development opportunities upon request.

 - I benefit from the collective experiences and knowledge of my highly collaborative and talented colleagues.